-Figure 8.5 In the one-time pad, keys generated from random numbers (dice) are used only once and then destroyed (wastepaper basket).
-The problem here is the secure transmission of the key between sender and recipient current input character but also upon an additional feature, the internal state M. This internal state M is changed after every encryption step by the state transformation function g(K).
+Figure 8.6 shows the fundamental principle of a sequential cipher using a pseudorandom generator: because the encryption function of a sequential cipher can change (at random) with every character, the function must be dependent not only upon the current input character but also upon an additional feature, the internal state M. This internal state M is changed after every encryption step by the state transformation function g(K).
 The pseudorandom generator is made up of the components M and g(K).
 The security of the cipher depends principally upon the number of internal states M and the complexity of the transformation function g(K).
 The study of sequential ciphers is thus primarily concerned with the analysis of pseudorandom generators.